Suitable Spaces for Shape Optimization: The shape space

 \section{The shape space $\mathcal{B}^{\mathbf{1/2}}$}

 The Steklov-Poincar\'{e} metric correlates shape gradients with $H^1$-deformations.
 Under special assumptions, these deformations give shapes of class $H^{1/2}$, which are defined below.
-As already mentioned above the shape space $B_e$ unnecessarily limits the application of the methods mentioned in the previous section.
-In the setting of $B_e$, shapes can be considered as the images of embeddings.
+As already mentioned above the shape space $B_e$ unnecessarily limits the application of the methods mentioned in the previous section. \kathrin{Thus, this section aims at a generalization of smooth shapes to shapes which arise naturally in shape optimization problems.} In the setting of $B_e$, shapes can be considered as the images of embeddings.
 From now on we have to think of shapes as boundary contours of deforming objects.
 Therefore, we need another shape space.
-In this section, we define the space of $H^{1/2}$-shapes and clarify its structure as diffeological space.
-First, we do not only define diffeologies and related objects, but also explain the difference between diffeologies and manifolds (Subsection~\ref{subsection_definitions_diffspace_B12}).
-Afterwards, the space of $H^{1/2}$-shapes is defined and we see that it is a diffeological space (Subsection~\ref{subsection_shapespaceB12}).
+In this section, we define the space of $H^{1/2}$-shapes and clarify its structure as a diffeological one.

+First, we do not only define diffeologies and related objects, but also explain the difference between \kathrin{diffeological spaces} and manifolds (Subsection~\ref{subsection_definitions_diffspace_B12}). \kathrin{In particular, we formulate the second main theorem of this paper, Theorem~\ref{theorem_diffman}.} Afterwards, the space of $H^{1/2}$-shapes is defined (Subsection~\ref{subsection_shapespaceB12}). \kathrin{In the third main theorem, Theorem~\ref{Theorem:DiffStructure},} we see that it is a diffeological space.